 A Chicago spring break getaway promises equal parts fun, learning, and fresh air for the whole family.
 There’s an adventure for kids of all ages in Chicago, whether you’re looking to run wild at the zoo, be wowed by an interactive museum, or feel the thrill of a sky-high observatory.

-• If you’ve ever wished you could fly, buckle your seatbelt for the immersive Flyover Chicago that will send your family soaring above Chicago’s most iconic sights.
+• If you’ve ever wished you could fly, buckle your seatbelt for the immersive Flyover Chicago, which sends your family soaring above Chicago’s most iconic sights.

 • At the Chicago History Museum’s Sensing Chicago exhibit, kids can ride an old-fashioned, high-wheel bicycle, catch a fly ball at Comiskey Park, and become a Chicago-style hot dog.